globus/django-globus-portal-framework/docs/source/tutorial/search/search-fields.rst

 Search Fields
 -------------

-Search Fields take raw search metadata from Globus Search and expose them for use by templates.
-Commonly, raw data from Globus Search needs a bit more processing before it can be viewed in templates.
-An example is datetimes.
-These can be returned in any number of different ways from Globus Search, but they need to be represented as python Datetimes to easily render them in templates.

 Search Fields allow you to add a tiny snippet of code for processing a specific search field, so you don't need to modify the whole Django View.
 Create a view using the following: